catppuccin/community/rfc/CAT-0001-Userstyles.md

 We, the staff team, have discussed and talked about a variety of different approaches.
-These approaches ranged from the deletion of existing userstyle repositories, archiving them and leaving them alone and including them as submodules within a new centralised repository.
+These approaches ranged from the deletion of existing userstyle repositories, archiving them and leaving them alone and including them as submodules within a new centralized repository.

-**We would like to propose that existing userstyle repositories are archived and each repo's git history should be transferred into the git history.
-The archived repository will have its README.md updated to point towards the new centralised repository.**
+**We would like to propose that existing userstyle repositories are archived and the latest snapshot of git history of each repository should be transferred to the new centralized repository.
+The archived repository will have its README.md updated to point towards the new centralized repository.**

 New userstyles would be merged into this repository in the same way that the existing userstyles are migrated over.
-Resulting in a consistent look and feel across the entire repository.
+Therefore, resulting in a consistent look and feel across the entire repository.

 `Example Structure:`